goodrobots/devFrame/docs/_docs/05-resources.md

 ### Companion Computer Images
 - [Maverick](https://github.com/goodrobots/maverick) -- The original Goodrobots project.
 Maverick is in the process of being updated and will be the go to solution for getting companion computers doing cool things on robots.
-- [APSync](https://ardupilot.org/dev/docs/apsync-intro.html) -- Primarly a serial to WiFi bridge for companion computer to MAVLink based autopilots.
+- [APSync](https://ardupilot.org/dev/docs/apsync-intro.html) -- Primarily a serial to WiFi bridge for companion computer to MAVLink based autopilots.
 It provides data sync along with video streaming services.

 ### Related Projects
+- [OpenTX](https://www.open-tx.org) Open Source firmware for FrSky and Jumper RC transmitters.
 - [Yaapu Telemetry](https://github.com/yaapu/FrskyTelemetryScript) -- An Open Source LUA script designed to run on OpenTX compatible transmitters such as FrSky and Jumper.
 It provides telemetry directly to your radio via the RC link.
-- [OpenTX](https://www.open-tx.org) Open Source firmware for FrSky and Jumper RC transmitters.

 ## Hardware
 Like software, this is not an exhaustive list, but some of the more popular hardware in use.